ZmoleCristian/DvaporWaveM/README.md

-# Trag Date - dwm
+# Trag Date - neo-dwm
 ## FAQ

 > What are the bindings?

 Check out [config.h](config.h).

 Or read about in Luke's manual:
 Press <kbd>META+F1</kbd> to view it in dwm (zathura is required for that binding).
 I haven't kept `man dwm`/`dwm.1` updated though.
 PRs welcome on that, lol.